douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 ## Easter’s coming, so save our peeps!

 Midian was {{ adjective // bad //  // lit }}.
-Moses got to {{ verb // eat //  // spin }} all day with his {{ occupation // architect //  // gardener }}, like one does.
+Moses got to {{ verb // eat //  // spin }} all day with his personal {{ occupation // architect //  // gardener }}, like one does.
 He even found somebody to multiply with.
 We’re all related to them.

-Anyway, Moses went out for a {{ noun // // // thing }} and saw a burning {{ flammable object //  //  // whale fat }}.
-He killed the Egyptians who started the fire, and it spoke, introducing itself as God.
+Anyway, Moses went out for a {{ noun // // a __ is a person, place, or thing // thing }} and saw a burning {{ flammable object // block of whale fat // a(n) ___  // matchstick }}.
+He killed the Egyptian who he thought started the fire, and the burning thing spoke, introducing itself as God.

 “Thou shalt not kill,” it said.

-“Do you know who {{ expletive // Gosh //  // damn }} I am?” asked Moses.
+“Too soon,” said Moses.
+“And too late…”

-“No,” said God, “but get ye unto Egypt and plague Pharaoh into freeing the Jews.”
+“Fine,” said God, “then get ye unto Egypt and plague Pharaoh into freeing the Jews.”

 And Moses took his {{ piece of equipment // canteen //  // vorpal sword }} in hand, his rod/staff in his other hand, his {{ piece of equipment // carabiner //  // pickaxe }} balanced on his head, and rode his {{ animal // dragon //  // ass }} back to Egypt illegally, where he freed the Jews and led us to the Israel area, where we all lived happily ever after.
 After the next twenty pages of events.